Discover the career path of Garth Brooks, from the first major opportunity to industry-changing achievements.

 In 1999, Garth Brooks began the Teammates for Kids Foundation, which provides financial aid to charities for children.

-In 2000, Garth Brooks appeared at the Equality Rocks benefit concert for gay rights and sang a duet with George Michael.
+In 2000, Garth Brooks appeared at the Equality Rocks benefit concert for gay rights, singing a duet with openly gay singer George Michael.

-In 2004, Garth Brooks returned to baseball with the Kansas City Royals.
-During his final spring training game, he achieved his first and only hit off Mike Myers.
+In 2004, Garth Brooks returned to baseball, signing with the Kansas City Royals for spring training where he got his first and only hit off Mike Myers.

-In 2005, Garth Brooks ended his association with Capitol Records and established his own record label called Pearl Records.
+In 2005, Garth Brooks ended his association with Capitol Records and established his own record label, Pearl Records.

-In 2005, Garth Brooks started a partial comeback, giving select performances and releasing two compilation albums after a period of retirement.
+In 2005, Garth Brooks started a partial comeback, giving select performances and releasing two compilation albums.

-On November 5, 2007, Garth Brooks was named the best-selling solo artist in US history, surpassing Presley after audited sales of 123 million were announced.
+On November 5, 2007, Garth Brooks was named the best selling solo artist in US history, surpassing Elvis Presley.

-In January 2008, Garth Brooks performed five sold-out concerts at the Staples Center in Los Angeles to raise money for Fire Intervention Relief Effort, supporting those affected by the 2007 California wildfires.
-The first concert was broadcasted live as a telethon.
+In January 2008, Garth Brooks performed five sold-out concerts over two days at the Staples Center in Los Angeles to raise money for the Fire Intervention Relief Effort, serving those impacted by the 2007 California wildfires.
+Tickets were $40 each.

-In December 2010, Garth Brooks played nine shows in Nashville to benefit the victims of the May 2010 Nashville flood, raising $5 million.
+In December 2010, Garth Brooks played nine shows in less than a week in Nashville at Bridgestone Arena to benefit victims from the May 2010 Nashville flood, selling over 140,000 tickets and raising $5 million.

 In 2010, Garth Brooks purchased Jack's Tracks, a recording studio founded by Jack Clement in 1971 and sold to Allen Reynolds in 1975, where most of Brooks' albums were recorded.